Heather Brake, MS, DVM, DACVPMAssistant Professor, Global Health Studies, College of Veterinary Medicine

 Program Leader, International Programs in Merida, Mexico

 Dr. Rowan is an Associate Professor in the Department of Osteopathic Manipulative Medicine and Program Leader for International Programs in Merida Mexico.
-He received a US Army scholarship for medical school and upon graduation he became a captain in the Army and completed his internship year at Tripler Army Medical Center in Hawaii.
+He received a US Army scholarship for medical school, and upon graduation he became an Army captain, completing his internship year at Tripler Army Medical Center, Hawaii.
 He then served as a general medical officer with 1st Armored Division in Germany.
 During that time, he was deployed with the 1st Infantry Division to Camp Able Sentry in Macedonia.
-After leaving the military he completed residency training in physical medicine and rehabilitation, PM&R, at MSU.
-Dr. Rowan is also actively involved in patient care, teaching, research, and administrative duties at MSUCOM.
-He helped to establish the MSUCOM clinic in Merida Mexico and has done presentations and workshops internationally in Japan, Mexico, Korea, and India.
+After leaving the military he completed residency training in physical medicine and rehabilitation at MSU.
+Dr. Rowan is actively involved in patient care, teaching, research, and administrative duties at MSUCOM.
+He helped establish the MSUCOM clinic in Merida Mexico and has done presentations and workshops in Japan, Mexico, Korea, and India.
 His teaching and research interests include osteopathic manual medicine, international medicine/global health, telemedicine/tele-education, sports medicine, and detection dog research.

 Mohamed Satti, Ph.D., M.Sc.